saroarjahan/askfm-crawler/README.md

 Its can collect post and comment including auto scroling from top to bottom of each profile.
 Support string matching.
 **** main code to run crawle_request.ipynb
-plz send me an email if u someone want to learn more.
+plz send me an email if someone want to learn more.